ArendPeter/JavaGuide/mydoc/3b_DataStorage.md

 01001011
 ~~~

 Now we can clearly see that a byte of data is required to store each value.
-At this point it should also be clear to you that in general bigger numbers take up more space in memory.
+At this point it should also be clear to you that in general, bigger numbers take up more space in memory.